 - activity tables

-Always remember that most parks have swings that are infant-safe, once your baby has mastered the skill of sitting on their own.
+Most parks have swings that are infant-safe, once your baby has mastered the skill of sitting on their own.
 Additionally, most babies love a change in environment to crawl around in, or stand at, and parks can be a great place to solidify skills, such as pulling to stand and cruising.

 This is a great age to start checking out the various community centre and drop-in programs that are available in your area.
 A different environment will give your toddlers the chance to practise the gross motor skills that they have already learned in their home-environment.
 Walks are great as they will give lots of opportunities to talk about what you see, as well as work on expanding communication skills.
 Puddle jumping and splashing is always a hit, just ensure that boots and rain gear are being worn.
 This is also the age when a run-bike (i.e. bike without pedals) can be introduced, as long as your toddler has been sturdy on their feet for some time and is wearing a properly fitted helmet.
 Once your child has mastered using a run bike, start doing short cycling trips with them and watch their confidence soar.

 Most preschoolers love the chance to be in control, so take advantage of that and play “Simon Says”, ensuring that the movements are active in nature.
 “Dance parties” are great to have on those rainy days.
 Just put on the music and start dancing.
 Take turns making up new dance moves and imitating each other.
-The playground is a great place for your preschooler to be active, as well as to learn balance, eye-hand coordination and many other skills that they will need throughout life.
+The playground is a great place for your preschooler to be active, as well as to learn balance, eye-hand coordination, and many other skills that they will need throughout life.
 And they will love having an adult on the playground with them.